golanlevin/ExperimentalCapture/docs/multispectral.md

 # Multispectral Imaging

-Images captured from electromagnetic frequencies beyond the range of human perception.
+In this lesson, we discuss images captured from electromagnetic frequencies beyond the range of human perception.

+[*Multispectral imaging*](https://en.wikipedia.org/wiki/Multispectral_image) employs additional channels of electromagnetic radiation beyond human perception, such as infrared (IR), ultraviolet (UV), X-rays, and more.

 ![Electromagnet_spectrum](images/spectrum.jpg)

 ![Nasa_spectrum](images/spectrum_wall_chart_aug2011.jpg)

-[*Multispectral imaging*](https://en.wikipedia.org/wiki/Multispectral_image) employs additional channels of electromagnetic radiation beyond human perception, such as infrared (IR), ultraviolet (UV), X-rays, and more.

-[*Hyperspectral imaging*](https://en.wikipedia.org/wiki/Hyperspectral_imaging) attempts to capture the entire reflective or emissive spectrum for every pixel, essentially representing an image with a three-dimensional (x,y,λ) data cube.

 This lesson includes a discussion of the following:

-* Overview of Multi/Hyperspectral Imaging
+* Overview of Multispectral Imaging
 * Near-Infrared (NIR) Imaging
 * X-Ray Imaging
 * Thermal Imaging